-David Bowie in New York City, photo via Jimmy King/HBO (for David Bowie: The Last Five Years)
+David Bowie in New York City, photo by Jimmy King/HBO (for David Bowie: The Last Five Years)

 Performer David Bowie, a longtime resident of New York City, passed away on Sunday after an 18-month battle with cancer.
 Born in London in 1947, Bowie calls New York City the place he “had fantasized over since my teens.”
 In a look back, here are 5 iconic Bowie moments and locations which show his passion for New York as a city, as well as tributes to him following his death.